Coral Reef Conservation Fund 2023 REQUEST FOR PROPOSALS

-- Reduce land-based pollution inputs to coral reef tracts: Projects should engage local industry, community groups, and/or individuals in direct sediment and nutrient threat reduction activities such as streambank stabilization, green infrastructure, promoting the use of native planting materials, and Best Management Practice (BMP) installations to reduce sediment flow to reefs, or efforts to reduce polluted runoff through water conservation or grey water re-use as prioritized in established management plans.
-Proposals should incorporate specific performance metrics to monitor the effectiveness of project activities in reducing threats to nearshore coral reef ecosystems, including estimates of percent reductions in a given threat as a result of specific project activities and how these reductions relate to established goals.
+- Reduce land-based pollution inputs to coral reef tracts: Projects should engage local industry, agriculture, community groups, landowners, land managers, and/or individuals in direct sediment and nutrient threat reduction activities such as stream restoration, green infrastructure, promoting the use of native planting materials, and best management/conservation practice installations to reduce sediment and/or nutrient flow to reefs, or efforts to reduce polluted runoff through water conservation or grey water re-use as prioritized in established management plans.
+Proposals should incorporate specific performance targets to monitor the effectiveness of project activities in reducing threats to nearshore coral reef ecosystems, including estimates of percent reductions in a given threat as a result of specific project activities and how these reductions relate to established goals.

 - Increase fish stocks of key species along priority reef tracts: Projects should identify activities that support local managers and communities in reef fish management within priority reef tracts including but not limited to training, cost/benefit analysis of management options and activities to increase compliance.
 Proposals should incorporate specific performance metrics to monitor the effectiveness of project activities toward increasing fish biomass within key functional roles over the long term.
 Priority taxa for this work include Parrotfish Families, Surgeonfish Family and hogfish (L. maximus).